What is the real market size of the resale market?

 The fragmentation score of the resale market in 2026 is 85/100

-The top 10 platforms combined probably represent less than 15% of total market value.
+The resale market is extremely fragmented.
+No single company holds more than 5% of the global market, and the top 10 platforms combined likely represent less than 15% of total value.

 How much bigger will the resale market be in 10 years?